The decision to buy an accounting practice management software is a big deal for small and mid-sized accounting firms.

 “The (Financial dashboard shows exactly where in the process each client is in an easy-to-read format.
 Also, setting up the automatic reminders to clients with a checklist of things you need from them comes in very handy for those clients from whom you need documentation to begin their books.
 Cuts down on time spent having to remind them via email each month.”

 With Karbon, you can also set up and automate client requests from.
-But unlike Financial Cents, your client will have to create a four-digit PIN to access the client portal to complete the task.
+But unlike Financial Cents, your client will have to create a four-digit PIN to access the client portal to complete the task or through a magic link generated every time you send a client request.

 With Financial Cents, they will only receive a one-time code to verify their identity to access the portal to complete their tasks.
 They will not need any code or PIN for subsequent access.